ayperiKhudaybergenova/bert-distilbert-comparison-WNLI-NER/README.md

 [View the fine-tuning BERT code here](https://github.com/ayperiKhudaybergenova/bert-distilbert-comparison-WNLI-NER/blob/main/bert_wnli_finetune.py)

-<small>The link to the local files, in case one does not have access to the repository:
+<small>The link to the local files, in case one does not have access to the repository:</small>
 ---

 ## 2. Fine-tuning DistilBERT on WNLI